EduMIPS64/edumips64/docs/developer-guide.md

 is not trusted by default by the JDK.

 Follow instructions [here](https://dev.cloudburo.net/2018/06/03/install-letsencrypt-certificate-in-the-java-jdk-keystore-on-osx.html) to import the Let's Encrypt root certificates in the JDK keystore.

+### Manual release QA

+Before doing a release, please do the following QA tasks.
+Over time, those should be automated, but before that is done those checks should be done manually.

+- For each released JAR file:
+  - load it with JRE 8
+  - verify that the splash screen works
+  - verify that the version number, code name, build date and git ID are correct
+  - open one .s file (e.g., `div.d.s`)
+  - run it
+  - if it's the standalone JAR, open the help
+  - close the application
+  - verify the JAR size (should be < 3 MB)
+- open the English manual and check the version
+- open the Italian manual and check the version